Choosing the Right Reward and Incentive Vendor

 Incentive Management Service Provider

-This type of vendor provides an incentive program-specific consulting to the organization and assists with developing strategies, building, and managing programs, measuring performance, market research, and other services as needed.
-Most management service providers join forces with a loyalty technology platform provider to execute the technology build.
+Most management service providers link up with a loyalty technology platform provider to enjoy the vendor incentive of having help executing the technology build.
 Some agencies can develop custom loyalty solutions for clients.

 - Granular campaign segmentation